VEAF/DCS-CTLD/README.md

 ctld.AASystemLimitBLUE = 20 -- Blue side limit

+-- Allows players to create systems using as many crates as they like -- Example : an amount X of patriot launcher crates allows for Y launchers to be deployed, if a player brings 2*X+Z crates (Z being lower then X), then deploys the patriot site, 2*Y launchers will be in the group and Z launcher crate will be left over

+ctld.AASystemCrateStacking = false

 --END AA SYSTEM CONFIG --

 ```

 To change what units can be dropped from crates modify the spawnable crates section.
 An extra parameter, ```cratesRequired = NUMBER``` can be added so you need more than one crate to build a unit.
-This parameter cannot be used for the HAWK, BUK or KUB system as that is already broken into 3 crates.
+This parameter can also be used for AA systems to require more then one crate of each type.
 You can also specify the coalition side so RED and BLUE have different crates to drop.
 If the parameter is missing the crate will appear for both sides.

+For AA systems, there are additionally templates, one per system, that can be edited in the code in order to control how many units are spawned for each crate, if a unit type requires a crate etc.

 ```--``` in lua means ignore this line :)